CollabCodeTech/content-to-social-media/posts/day-001/how-to-setup-eslint-and-prettier-on-node.md

 		"prettier"
 	]

-The last change is to add a new rule in the rules key, like this:
+The last change is to add a new rule in the "rules" key, like this:

     "rules": {
 		"prettier/prettier": "error"
     }

-This is the final result of .eslintrc.json:
+This is the final result of *.eslintrc.json*:

 	{
 		"env": {